jwiedeman/N64Soul/README.md

 The Rust code is the focus for new features.
 All crates are built with `no_std` and target `mips-nintendo64-none`.

+## Environment setup

+If you are preparing a fresh system, the commands required to install the Rust and MIPS toolchains are listed in [docs/setup.md](docs/setup.md).
+Follow those steps to enable full debugging and testing on your machine.

 ## Building the Rust project

 A custom toolchain is required.
 Install [`cargo-n64`](https://github.com/rust-console/cargo-n64) and add the `mips-nintendo64-none` target: